Juan Fuenmayor

-Juan José Fuenmayor Núñez (born 5 September 1979) is a retired Venezuelan professional football.
-He was play as a left-back or central defender.
+Juan José Fuenmayor Núñez (born 5 September 1979) is a retired Venezuelan professional footballer.
+He played as a left-back or central defender.

 Club career

 Fuenmayor started his playing career with Unión Atlético Maracaibo where he was part of the squad that won Primera División Venezolana in 2005.
 After financial troubles hit, he joined Maracaibo based Zulia FC before a brief spell in Europe with Vålerenga.
 He returned to Venezuela, signing for Deportivo Anzoátegui in 2010.

 International career

-He made his debut for Venezuela in 2005 and has made 25 appearances, scoring no goals.
+He made his debut for Venezuela in 2005 and made 25 appearances, scoring no goals.